 In this section, we evaluate the runtimes of different configurations of the proposed Online RFF-MMD algorithm and compare its change point detection performance on synthetic data to that of other kernel-based approaches.

-\tb{Runtime.} Figure~\ref{fig:runtime} summarizes the runtime results of Algorithm~\ref{alg:main-algorithm} with random Fourier features $r\in\{10, 50,100, 500, 1{.}000\}$ and for streams of length up to $n = 250{.}000$.
+\tb{Runtime.} Figure~\ref{fig:runtime} summarizes the runtime results of Algorithm~\ref{alg:main-algorithm} with the number of random Fourier features $r\in\{10, 50,100, 500, 1\,000\}$ and for streams of length up to $n = 250\,000$.
 The experiments verify the $\O (r \log n)$ runtime complexity of the proposed algorithm, derived analytically in Section~\ref{sec:algorithm}.
 We note that the dependence on $d$ is linear; we consider $d=1$ only.

 \tb{ARL vs.\ expected detection delay.} To illustrate the EDD for a given target ARL, we reproduce the experiments of \citet[Figure~4]{wei22online}, also taking our method into account.
-Specifically, we consider the pre-change distribution $\P = \mathcal N\!\left( \bm 0_{20}, \b I_{20}\right)$, and set the parameters of each algorithm as follows.
+Specifically, we consider the pre-change distribution $\P = \mathcal N\!\left( \bm 0_{20}, \b I_{20}\right)$ and set the parameters of each algorithm as follows.
 Matching the settings of the reproduced experiment, we choose $B_{\text{max}} = 50$ and $N=15$ for online kernel CUSUM; for Scan B-statistics and NewMA, we set $B_0 = 50$.
 The remaining parameters of NewMA then follow from the heuristics detailed by the authors \citep{keriven20newma}.
-For Online RFF-MMD, we set $r=1{.}000$.
+For Online RFF-MMD, we set $r=1\,000$.
 We compute the thresholds for a given target ARL by processing $10\times(\text{target ARL})$ samples with each algorithm, repeating for $100$ Monte Carlo (MC) iterations, and computing the $1-1/(\text{target ARL})$ quantile of the resulting test statistics.
 For approximating the EDD of each algorithm, we draw $64$ samples from $\P$, respectively, before sampling from $\Q$; we report the average over $100$ repetitions.
-OKCUSUM and ScanB additionally receive $1{.}000$ samples from $\P$ upfront, to use as a reference sample.
+OKCUSUM and ScanB additionally receive $1\,000$ samples from $\P$ upfront, to use as a reference sample.
 For NewMA, we process $400$ additional samples from $\P$ for both the MC estimate and the EDD experiment, to reduce its variance.

 Having processed the indicated number of samples from $\P$, we then start sampling from either a mixed normal, a Laplace, or a Uniform distribution.
 Figure~\ref{fig:synth-experiment} collects the average detection delay; the respective post-change distribution $\Q$ is given on top.
 The results show that our algorithm achieves a smaller detection delay than the competitors for all considered post-change distributions, sometimes by a large margin.